History of Northern Virginia Data Centers

 As demand rises and needs change, we’re starting to see a trend of building up, vertically, as opposed to building out.
 Multi story data centers are becoming more common as leaders in the industry attempt to save space, while accommodating changing demands.
 By building up, large companies can pack more servers into the same real estate footprint.

-Demand for increased IT resources and productivity is at an all time high.
+Demand for increased IT resources and managed security services is at an all time high.
 This demand is matched by an increased need for higher efficiency, cost savings, and reduced environmental impact.
 Companies must adjust if they wish to keep up with changing demands.

 As the data center market continues to grow, more companies are looking beyond Loudoun County, particularly in neighboring Prince William County.
 Prince William County currently supports 3.5 million square feet of data center space for industry giants including Amazon Web Services, Cloud HQ, and Iron Mountain.
 Another colo REIT, QTS Data Centers, announced this year their plans to build a 24-megawatt data center in Manassas.